-- 1. Male and female patients $12 \le age \le 60$ upon study consent; - 2.
-Diagnosis of Alport syndrome by genetic testing (documented mutation in a gene associated with Alport syndrome, including COL4A3, COL4A4, or COL4A5) or histologic assessment using electron microscopy; - Screening eGFR (average of Screen A and Screen B eGFR values) ≥ 30 and ≤ 90 mL/min/1.73 m2.
-The two eGFR values collected at Screen A and Screen B visits used to determine eligibility must have a percent difference ≤ 25%; - 4.
-Albumin to creatinine ratio (ACR) \leq 3500 mg/g at Screen B visit; - 5.
-Receiving an angiotensin-converting enzyme (ACE) inhibitor and/or an angiotensin II receptor blocker (ARB) at the maximally tolerated labeled daily dose (MTLDD), as defined in Section 9.1.7, for at least 6 weeks prior to the Screen A visit.
+- 1. Male and female patients $12 \le age \le 70$ upon study consent; - 2.
+Diagnosis of Alport syndrome by genetic testing (documented mutation in a gene associated with Alport syndrome, including COL4A3, COL4A4, or COL4A5) or histologic assessment using electron microscopy; - 3.
+Screening eGFR (average of Screen A and Screen B eGFR values) \geq 30 and \leq 90 mL/min/1.73 m2.
+The two eGFR values collected at Screen A and Screen B visits used to

+- determine eligibility must have a percent difference $\leq 25\%$; - 4.
+Albumin to creatinine ratio (ACR) ≤ 3500 mg/g at Screen B visit.
+Up to 50% of patients in the Phase 2 cohort and approximately 40% of patients enrolled in the Phase 3 cohort can have ACR of 301 to 3500 mg/g.
+Once enrollment of these patients is complete, the ACR inclusion criterion is ≤ 300 mg/g; - 5.
+Patients receiving an angiotensin-converting enzyme (ACE) inhibitor and/or an angiotensin II receptor blocker (ARB) should be receiving the maximally tolerated labeled daily dose (MTLDD), as defined in Section 9.1.7, for at least 6 weeks prior to the Screen A visit.
 The dosage of ACE inhibitor and/or ARB should remain the same throughout the remainder of the study (i.e., no change in dosage or medication), and any potential changes should be discussed with the medical monitor.
-Patients not taking an ACE inhibitor and/or ARB because of a medical contraindication may be eligible if they have discontinued treatment at least 8 weeks prior to the Screen A visit (these patients must be discussed with the medical monitor prior to enrollment); - 6.
+Patients not currently taking an ACE inhibitor and/or ARB because they are not indicated or because of a medical contraindication may be eligible provided the patient has not taken an ACE inhibitor and/or ARB at least 8 weeks prior to the Screen A visit (these patients must be discussed with the medical monitor prior to enrollment); - 6.
 Adequate bone marrow reserve and organ function at the Screen A visit as follows: - a.
-Hematologic: Absolute neutrophil count > 1.5 x $10^{\circ}/L$, platelets > $100 x 10^{\circ}/L$, hemoglobin (Hgb) $\ge 9 \text{ g/dL}$; - b.
-Hepatic: Total bilirubin (TBL) \leq 1.5X the upper limit of normal (ULN), alanine aminotransferase (ALT) and aspartate aminotransferase (AST) \leq 1.5X ULN;

-- 7. Able to swallow capsules; - 8.
+Hematologic: Absolute neutrophil count > 1.5 x $10^{\circ}/L$, platelets > $100 \times 10^{\circ}/L$, hemoglobin (Hgb) $\ge 9 \text{ g/dL}$; - b.
+Hepatic: Total bilirubin (TBL) $\leq 1.5X$ the upper limit of normal (ULN), alanine aminotransferase (ALT) and aspartate aminotransferase (AST) $\leq 1.5X$ ULN; - 7.
+Able to swallow capsules; - 8.
 Willing and able to comply with scheduled visits, treatment plan, laboratory tests, and other study procedures; - 9.
 Evidence of a personally signed and dated informed consent document (and assent form if necessary) indicating that the patient (or a legally acceptable representative) has been informed of all pertinent aspects of the study prior to initiation of any protocol-mandated procedures.